Overall, about 32 percent of men and 36 percent of women in the United States are obese.

 60 percent of middle-aged black women are obese compared with 33 percent of

 white women.
-Obesity is a
+This is a

 health problem associated with higher rates of chronic